nefagi-01/project_1_database_systems/report.md

 ## Task 1: Implement a volcano-style tuple-at-a-time engine

-The implementation of the six basic operators in a volcano-style tuple-at-a-time has been done in the following way:
+The implementation of the six basic operators in a volcano-style tuple-at-a-time has been done in the following way.
 ### Scan
 Scan uses a counter  `currentRow` to scan a tuple at a time until the total number of rows `numberRows` is achieved
 ### Select